billimek/SB6183-stats-for-influxdb/README.md

 This tool is a parser of the Arris SB6183 cable modem to emit signal & power metrics to InfluxDB

+## Grafana dashboard example
+See this [example json](sb6183-modem-stats.json) for a grafana dashboard as shown in the screenshot above

 ## Configuration within config.ini

 #### GENERAL